jacenr/go_exercise/README.md

 # go_exercise
-My go exercise on cloud
+My go exercise on cloud.
+And notes in ebook.